Borrowing from Antifa’s Playbook, Israeli Anarchists Go About Disrupting Everything

 “The claim that fascism is defined by an ultra-violent credo imposes a value-based, prefigurative boundary on militant anti-fascists in both their use and rhetorical representation of violence.
 Strategic concerns factor too, such as the risk that violent escalation will lead either to group isolation from the wider anti-fascist coalition or dissolution as a result of increasing state repression.
 Internal cultures of decision-making and recruitment structures function as further dynamics of restraint.”

-They maximize their numbers in the streets, we maximize our numbers in the ballot boxes.
+They maximize their limited numbers in the streets, we maximize our numbers in the ballot boxes.